 Prognosis of Hartnup Disease

 Most of the patients affected remain asymptomatic but in some patients, skin manifestations and neurologic involvement really impair quality of life.
 Attacks become less frequent with age.
-Mental retardation and short stature is seen in some of the patients Pregnancy is not influenced by hartnup disease as the placental transport of free amino acids is not being affected.
+Mental retardation and short stature are seen in some of the patients.
+Pregnancy is not influenced by hartnup disease as the placental transport of free amino acids is not being affected.